Table of Contents

 The fifth of our digital dashboard examples, this most dynamic of additions, focuses on optimizing your success through LinkedIn—the world’s number one professional social network.

 Designed specifically to manage the ongoing growth and evolution of your company’s official LinkedIn page, this fluid visual representation of core LinkedIn metrics will help you understand how to encourage engagement and expand your reach on the platform.

 Digital dashboards in a business environment don’t get much more valuable than this because if you have the power to optimize your LinkedIn company page, you will start to generate a comprehensive social media report that will enable you to gain a wealth of new leads, forge new business bonds, and become more authoritative in your field.

-This perfect storm of metrics, visualizations, and KPIs will ensure that you have the right content at the right time, accelerating your commercial success as a result.
+This perfect storm of metrics, visualizations, and KPIs will ensure that you have the right content at the right moment, accelerating your commercial success as a result.

 - Followers’ Demographics

 - Company Update Stats